2009–10 Coventry City F.C. season

+The 2009–10 season was the 90th season in the history of Coventry City Football Club, an association football club based in Coventry, West Midlands, England.
+It was the club's ninth consecutive season in the Football League Championship, the second tier of English football, following a 17th-place finish in the previous season.
+The club also took part in two cup competitions, the FA Cup and the Football League Cup.

+Coventry finished 19th in the league, 7 points above the relegation places, and were knocked out in the third round of the FA Cup and the first round of the League Cup, in both cases the round in which they entered the competition.

 Review and events

 Monthly events

 This is a list of the significant events to occur at the club during the 2009–10 season, presented in chronological order.
 This list does not include transfers, which are listed in the transfers section below, or match results, which are in the results section.